How to remove the SportSearchMaster browser hijacker

-SportSearchMaster is a browser hijacker promoting the sportsearchmaster.com illegitimate search engine.
-This piece of dubious software promotes its web searcher by causing redirects to it - facilitated via modifications to browser settings.
+SportSearchMaster is a browser hijacker promoting the sportsearchmaster.com bogus search engine.
+This piece of dubious software promotes its web searcher by causing redirects to it, facilitated via modifications to browser settings.

-Additionally, browser hijackers typically spy on users' browsing habits and collect vulnerable information.
-Since most users download/install browser hijackers unintentionally, they are also classified as PUAs (Potentially Unwanted Applications).
+Additionally, browser hijackers typically monitor users' browsing habits and collect vulnerable information.
+Since most users download/install browser hijackers unintentionally, they are also classified as Potentially Unwanted Applications (PUAs).

-Illegitimate search engines seldom can generate search results, so they redirect (or cause redirection chains leading) to Yahoo, Bing, Google, and other genuine ones.
-This is true of the sportsearchmaster.com web searcher as well, yet where it redirects to is determined by users' geolocations.
+Rogue search engines seldom generate unique results, and so they redirect (or cause redirection chains leading) to Yahoo, Bing, Google, and other genuine sites.
+This is true of sportsearchmaster.com, yet where it redirects is determined by users' geolocations.

-At the time of research, it either redirected to Yahoo (search.yahoo.com) or searchlee.com.
-The latter is a fake search engine, which is able to provide search results, though they are inaccurate and may promote untrustworthy and malicious websites/content.
+At the time of research, it redirected to Yahoo (search.yahoo.com) or searchlee.com.
+The latter is a fake search engine, which is able to provide search results, though they are inaccurate and might promote untrusted and malicious websites/content.

-Furthermore, browser hijackers can restrict/deny access to the browsers' settings and/or undo any permitted changes made.
+Furthermore, browser hijackers can restrict/deny access to the browser settings and undo any permitted changes made.
 Therefore, recovering a hijacked browser is impossible without removing the software affecting it.

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|

 |Affected Browser Settings||Homepage, new tab URL, default search engine|